schlpr0k/IronJump/README.md

    * Endpoint account name
    * One-Time Password

+4. Follow the prompts and enter the one-time password when prompted.

-4. Automatic Setup will be performed, which will:
+5. Automatic Setup will be performed, which will:
    * Install necessary dependencies: OpenSSH Server & Client, Make, GCC, and Cron
    * Install the included AutoSSH
    * Change the hostname to `ingot-#####` where `#####` is the assigned port number (50000–59999) for the bastion's reverse SSH tunnels
    * Automate Access Control Synchronization
    * Configure a cron job to run every 5 minutes to pull the latest Access Control rules and SSH keys from the server

-5. Press ENTER to reboot the system to establish a connection to the IronJump Server.
+7. Press ENTER to reboot the system to establish a connection to the IronJump Server.

+## User Account Setup

 <!-- markdownlint-configure-file
 {